OmaymaS/onceupondata/content/post/2019-02-01_goodreads-book-recommendation.md

 If the variance explained is very low, we might not be able to see a good interpretation.
 However, for demo purposes, we will just extract the first component/factor that explains the highest percentage of the variance.
-The array we get can be mapped to the books list.
+The array we get can be mapped to the books names as follows.

 ```